Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica

 These maps show several features, both at large and small scales.
 At large scales, we observe the matter distribution in the Virgo environment.
-The \textit{Fily} map shows a large amount of high pressure (above $10^{-5}$ $\mathrm{keV.cm^{-3}}$) beyond the zero velocity radius, whereas for the three other maps the high pressure is concentrated in filamentary structures.
-The \textit{Fil} map shows a vertical filament that is thinner than the main one visible on the \textit{Filx} map.
-It shows that the matter is concentrated in a sheet crossing the cluster, this sheet is also visible on the \textit{Fily} map.
-Moreover, the maps show differences in the cluster shape within the zero velocity radius, e.g. the \textit{Filx}-map shows an elongated cluster, the spherical symmetry hypothesis is therefore strongly challenged in this case.\\
+The Fily map shows a large amount of high pressure (above $10^{-5}$ $\mathrm{keV.cm^{-3}}$) beyond the zero velocity radius.
+In contrast, the high pressure is concentrated in filamentary structures for the three other maps.
+The Fil map shows a thinner vertical filament than the main one visible on the Filx map.
+It shows that the matter is concentrated in a sheet crossing the cluster, which is also visible on the Fily map.
+Moreover, the maps show differences in the cluster shape within the zero velocity radius; e.g. the Filx-map shows an elongated cluster, and the spherical symmetry hypothesis is therefore strongly challenged in this case.\\

-Within the virial radius of the \textit{Filx}-map, there is a pressure discontinuity perpendicular to the main filament connected to the cluster.
+Within the virial radius of the Filx map, there is a pressure discontinuity perpendicular to the main filament connected to the cluster.
 This is due to the accretion of the warm gas falling from the filament.
-This gas is heated while entering the cluster \citep[see][and references therein for recent studies]{gouin2022gas,gouin2023soft,vurm2023cosmic} and is then shocked \citep[see][for a review on shocks in clusters]{markevitch2007shocks}.
-In the center of the cluster, we observe another pressure discontinuity, more or less elliptical depending on the projection.
-This is due to the AGN feedback of the central galaxy of the cluster, M87.
-In this simulation, the AGN jet direction depends on the galaxy spin that is mainly perpendicular to the \textit{Filx}-direction, the AGN feedback is thus oriented mainly along the \textit{Filx}-direction and so the pressure discontinuity is seen spherical in this projection (as we observe on the top-right panel of Fig. \ref{p maps 4} ).
+This gas is heated while entering the cluster (see \citeauthor{gouin2022gas} \citeyear{gouin2022gas}, \citeauthor{gouin2023soft} \citeyear{gouin2023soft} and \citeauthor{vurm2023cosmic} \citeyear{vurm2023cosmic} and references therein for recent studies) and is then shocked (see \citeauthor{markevitch2007shocks} \citeyear{markevitch2007shocks} for a review on shocks in clusters).
+In the cluster's centre, we observe another pressure discontinuity, which is more or less elliptical depending on the projection.
+This is due to the AGN feedback of the cluster's central galaxy, M87.
+In this simulation, the AGN jet direction depends on the galaxy spin that is mainly perpendicular to the Filx direction.
+The AGN feedback is thus oriented mainly in the Filx direction, so the pressure discontinuity is seen spherical in this projection (as we observe on the top right panel of Fig. \ref{p maps 4}).
 Consequently, in the other projections, we observe an elliptical pressure discontinuity.
-This pressure discontinuity has been observed in the X-rays, the associated jet power has been estimated to be $F_{jet}\approx 3\times 10^{42} \mathrm{erg.s^{-1}}$ \citep{young2002chandra} \\
+This pressure discontinuity has been observed in the X-rays; the associated jet power has been estimated to be $F_{jet}\approx 3\times 10^{42} \mathrm{erg.s^{-1}}$ \citep{young2002chandra}. \\